redbadger/crux/docs/src/rfcs/per-operation-types.md

 pub struct Subscribe;
 ```

-The derive generates the `Operation` impl with `Output` and `KIND`, the matching
+The derive generates the `Operation` impl with `Output` and `Kind`, and the
-marker impl, and the typegen registration that today's impls write by hand.
+typegen registration that today's impls write by hand.
+The marker follows from
+`Kind` by the blanket impls, so there is nothing else to write.

+Outputs are concrete types that type generation can emit. `ValueResult` here is
+an `Ok(Value) | Err(KeyValueError)` enum in the style of `HttpResult`, not
+`Result<Option<Vec<u8>>, KeyValueError>`: the generators have no emission for
+`std::result::Result`, and two `Result`s with different parameters would collide
+in one registry. `From` impls convert the wire enum to the developer-facing
+`Result` alias the capability's builders return today.

 For a capability with many small operations, the derive can also be applied to
 an enum and split it, so that authors who prefer to see their operations in one